 At the same time, art critics and art journalists were trying to give a name to this emerging movement.
 Names such as ABC Art, Idiot Art, and Cool Art were considered to describe the reduced visual language.2 Eventually, art critics adopted the term “Minimal Art” from a 1965 essay by Richard Wollheim on modern American art and popularized it.

-Interestingly, however, almost all of the artists who were considered part of this movement at the time vehemently rejected the name.
+Interestingly, however, almost all the artists who were considered part of this movement at the time vehemently rejected the name.
 They felt that the term “Minimal Art” was inadequate to describe the complexity of their works and the underlying concepts.
 They emphasized that their work did not aim to reduce art to a minimum of material and form, but rather to explore new ways of revealing the relationship between object, space, and viewer.

 How Minimal Art influenced the art world